 Today’s guest on Sustainable is David Hogg, Technical Manager at Bright Green Hydrogen.

-David starts the show by explaining that the Levenmouth community energy project is primarily a business community energy project.
+Their Levenmouth community energy project is primarily a business community energy project.
 There are currently three buildings on a wire network all connected to the same renewable energy source and the project is expanding this by adding another five buildings to the micro grid.